quasarframework/quasar-starter-kit/README.md

 > Build responsive Single Page Apps, **SSR Apps**, PWAs, Hybrid Mobile Apps and Electron Apps, all using the same codebase!, powered with Vue.

 ## Supporting Quasar
 Quasar Framework is an MIT-licensed open source project.
 Its ongoing development is made possible thanks to the support by these awesome [backers](https://github.com/rstoenescu/quasar-framework/blob/dev/backers.md).

-If you'd like to join them, check out [Quasar Framework's Patreon campaign](https://www.patreon.com/quasarframework).
+**Please read our manifest on [Why donations are important](https://quasar.dev/why-donate)**.
+If you'd like to become a donator, check out [Quasar Framework's Donator campaign](https://donate.quasar.dev).

 ## Documentation